 Commitment to Innovation

 Singapore is the embodiment of modern architectural design and innovation.

-From Changi airport to Cloud Forest and the Gardens by the Bay show, arrivals are surrounding by next-generation technology, with the country’s pristine city streets even boasting autonomous robot taxis.
+From Changi Airport to Cloud Forest and the Gardens by the Bay show, arrivals are surrounded by next-generation technology, with the country’s pristine city streets even boasting autonomous robot taxis.

 In an age of tumult, the world needs more than just pretty buildings, with developers required to think bigger and deeper about the way they produce structures and the impact of those buildings, along with the long-term future of the development they have designed.

-The use of cutting-edge technology such as 3D printing and modelling, the Internet of Things and BIM is becoming increasingly prevalent in building design and construction.
+The use of cutting-edge technology such as 3D printing and modeling, the Internet of Things and BIM is becoming increasingly prevalent in building design and construction.

 3D-printed designs in particular have enjoyed a heyday in recent months, enabling developers to streamline logistics, reduce labor time and create high-precision architectural models right from the pre-development stage.